cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

     return all_data
 ```
 ##
-Instead, with Hamilton, you can write the processing logic INDEPENDENT of having to deal
+Instead, with Apache Hamilton, you can write the processing logic INDEPENDENT of having to deal
 with the for loop and control logic to submit to the executor.
 This is a big win, because
 it means you can easily unit test your code, reuse it, and then scale it to run in parallel without
 coupling to a specific execution system.